 • part of the terms of a new easement.
 (This is recommended where only the servient tenement has the obligation) or

-• a separate Positive Covenant, the terms of which must relate to another easement created in the same instrument.
-(This is recommended where an obligation is being placed on the dominant tenement, and ensures that a notification relating to the positive covenant will be entered on the benefiting certificate of title).
-See note below under variation and release or
+• a separate positive covenant, the terms of which must relate to another easement created in the same instrument.
+(This is recommended where an obligation is being placed on the dominant tenement and ensures that a notification relating to the positive covenant will be entered on the benefiting folio of the Register).

-• by Transfer and Grant of Easement form 01TG (PDF 592 KB) where the positive covenant must be included in the terms of the easement being created in the instrument or
+• by Transfer and Grant of Easement form 01TG where the positive covenant must be included in the terms of the easement being created in the instrument or

-• by a Request form 11R (PDF 131 KB) which includes the terms of the positive covenant and makes reference to an existing easement (Torrens Title) or
+• by a Request form 11R which includes the terms of the positive covenant and makes reference to an existing easement (Torrens Title) or

-• by a Deed lodged in the General Registry of Deeds which includes the terms of the positive covenant and makes reference to an existing easement or land annexed to an existing easement (Old System).
+• by a Deed lodged in the General Register of Deeds which includes the terms of the positive covenant and refers to an existing easement or land annexed to an existing easement (Old System).

-Under s.88BA Conveyancing Act 1919, the covenant is an impediment on title (independent of ownership) and will continue in force until varied or released.
-This is different to a public positive covenant.
+Under section 88BA Conveyancing Act 1919, the positive covenant is an impediment on title (independent of ownership) and will continue in force until it is released.

 Requirements